Can you charge solar batteries without a charge controller?

 How to charge solar batteries without a charge controller

-How do you correctly size charge controllers?
+How do you properly size a charge controller?

 Here are some tips for correctly sizing a solar charge controller: